pauldmccarthy/fsleyes/userdoc/overlays.rst

              VTK model files.
 FSLeyes will then be able to correclty position the VTK model on the display.

-             Future versions of FSLeyes will attempt to automatically determine the reference image for VTK models when you load in the file(s).

 .. container:: image-strip